korupso/OVinder/documents/documentation.md

 Google Maps may probably be faster at finding stations, but my app will not collect any unnecessary data (if any).

+## Target group
+The target group of this app is people, who are often in unfamiliar cities.
+Using this app, they could easily find the way to some kind of public transport.

 ## Helpers for this project
 > **My Mother**
 > She helps me wake up in the morning and reminds me to take my meds, so I have no trouble working.